 Modern slavery is a serious and heinous crime that we do not tolerate in any part of our business or supply chains.
 We actively endorse and support objectives to eradicate slavery, servitude, forced or compulsory labour and human trafficking.
 CGI is committed to being a socially responsible organisation, which respects human rights.
-This is reflected in our membership of the United Nations Global Compact, which we joined in 2019.
-We uphold the 10 Principles of the Global Compact, including respect for human rights, and to support the elimination of all forms of forced and compulsory labour.
-Our commitment to the broader sustainability agenda is also reflected in our 'Gold' status in the EcoVadis sustainability ratings, for the third consecutive year.
+This is reflected by CGI becoming a signatory of the United Nations Global Compact in 2019.
+We uphold the 10 Principles of the Global Compact, including respect for human rights and to support the elimination of all forms of forced and compulsory labour.
+Our commitment to the broader sustainability agenda is also reflected in our 'Gold' status in the EcoVadis sustainability ratings, for the fourth consecutive year.
 This is in recognition of our progress in areas such as improvements made to our sustainable supply chain strategy.
-This places us in the top 5% of companies for CSR performance.
+This places us in the top 5% of companies for our performance on sustainability.
 We are also a member of leading sustainability indices, such as the Dow Jones Sustainability Indices and FTSE4Good.

-Our Policies and Procedures
+Our policies and procedures

-CGI has invested in developing a strong corporate culture that reflects its approach to business.
+CGI has invested in developing a strong corporate culture that reflects our approach to business.
 These values include respect, objectivity and integrity, and corporate social responsibility (CSR).

-CGI's founding, ongoing development and CSR commitment is inspired and governed by the CGI dream: "To create an environment in which we enjoy working together and, as owners, contribute to building a company we can be proud of."
+CGI's founding, ongoing development and commitment to be a responsible business is inspired and governed by the CGI dream: "To create an environment in which we enjoy working together and, as owners, contribute to building a company we can be proud of."
 Intrinsic to this idea is our goal to serve as a caring and responsible corporate citizen.
 Our long-standing CSR Policy outlines our sustainable procurement policy objectives and commitment to human rights standards.

-Our Code of Ethics
+Our code of ethics

-At CGI our employees are known as "members" to reflect that they are not only employees or workers but are also participants in the business and contribute to its success.
+At CGI our employees are known as 'members' to reflect that they are not only employees or workers but participants in the business and contribute to its success.
 As part of the annual performance review process, all members are required to acknowledge that they have read and understood CGI's Code of Ethics in the form of the "Member Commitment".
 Through the signing of this commitment, members agree to treat all persons with respect and integrity and to respect human rights in every aspect of our business, along with other aspects relating to business conduct and governance.
 CGI's members are expected to comply with the Code and all policies and procedures of the company, as well as to actively promote and support CGI's values.